• Skip to main content

 “The Budget powering Australians to a great comeback after COVID has not delivered much more for women’s safety and economic security,” said Jozefa Sobski, National Convenor of WEL Australia.
 “Women’s organisations were expecting more than top-ups in existing programs or more of the same inadequate levels of funding to meet the pressing and continuing needs identified by frontline services.”

 “The Women’s Budget Statement is full of promises.
-It provides a strong rationale for addressing a range of issues, but fails to match this with newly funded initiatives.
+It provides a strong rationale for addressing a range of issues, but it fails to match this with newly funded initiatives.
 The government has missed its opportunity.
 This is very disappointing,” said Ms Sobski

 “When the Child Care initiative is extracted from the $1.8 billion to improve women’s workforce participation and economic security, there is $100 million to cure all other ills, like pay inequity, more women in leadership positions, more women undertaking Science, Technology, Engineering and Mathematics for the jobs of the future or re-entering the workforce after a career break.
 This is just $20 million a year across the country.”